Shipping Your Meat and Trophy Back Home

 • If you shoot a moose and want to get the entire animal back home then size, number of boxes and expense will be quite large, but if you take a wolf then you can probably get away with checking it as luggage.

-• Meat boxes can be purchased at the hangar for $25 each.
+• Meat boxes can be purchased.

 We suggest using an expeditor for shipping your trophy.